R for Biologists course

 sampleinfo[1,2]

-Your turn 4.5: Work out what the following commands mean, then include those to subset sampleinfo (either on the rows or the columns):
+Your turn 4.12: Work out what the following commands mean, then use one of them to subset sampleinfo so you extract the first 3 rows:

 1:3